Eligible city of Manchester postcodes: M1, M2, M3, M4, M8, M9, M11, M12, M13, M14, M15, M16, M18, M19, M20, M21, M22, M23, M40, M90

 How do city of Manchester residents claim free entry?

-To claim free admission, city of Manchester residents simply have to communicate their postcode to a member of our team on the Welcome Wing.
+To claim free admission, city of Manchester residents must give their postcode on booking a ticket.

 How can I prove that I qualify for free entry or a concessional rate?